42BV/mad-spring-connect/docs/middleware.md

 of responses.
 It is annoying to have to manually do this every time.

-The middleware layer allows you to define these common behaviors once and use them automatically everywhere.
+The middleware layer allows you to define these common behaviors once and make use of them automatically.

 `Middleware` is a type with the following definition: